apollographql/apollo-client/ROADMAP.md

 ---

 ## 3.8
 `Release 3.8` will be a series of Alpha releases introducing React 18 & SSR `experimental` features so they can be tested and adopted incrementally.
-Eventually these features be will be moving to Beta and then to RC and GA release status.
+Eventually these features will be moving to Beta and then to RC and GA release status.

 - Adding a new hook `useSuspenseQuery` which will provide the core functionality for React 18 `Suspense` capabilities.
 - Adding support for `Suspense` to `@defer`.